Jason Shulman is a UK based mixed media artist who created a global sensation with his striking still images of complete feature films.

 Using very long exposures he condenses all frames of the full running time into one frame and, in so doing, exposes what calls their ‘visual quintessence’.

-In the we discuss the project in full, talking around its origins, making the inevitable Muybridge reference, and musing about whether there is an enduring magic in cinema that makes it a perfect subject for art.
+We discuss the project in full, talking around its origins, making the inevitable Muybridge reference, and musing about whether cinema has an enduring magic that makes it a perfect subject for art.

 FM: Welcome to Filminutiae.
 To start at the very beginning.
 Where did the idea for photographing full feature films come from?
 It seems so simple and obvious and yet, in 120+ years of film history, I can’t think of it being done before?